Nathan Healy

 Texas Solar Incentives

-Dallas homeowners have access to meaningful solar incentives in Texas — from property tax exemptions to local utility rebates — that can meaningfully reduce the cost of going solar.
+Dallas homeowners have access to several solar incentives in Texas that can meaningfully reduce the cost of going solar — from property tax exemptions to utility rebates.

 Incentive Type Description Source